 In October 1968, Paul McCartney made an unannounced afternoon visit to the club with his new girlfriend, Linda Eastman.
 The band Curiosity Shop were rehearsing and Paul joined them for a jam playing the drums.
 Before getting on stage with the band Paul got behind the piano in the lounge and treated everyone to a solo performance of “Hey Jude”.
 McCartney returned in 1999 to play his final gig of the century – he played a set of rock ‘n’ roll covers from his newly released Run Devil Run album.

 During the ’60s and ’70s, The Cavern was a stop-off point for many an up and coming band.
-The Hollies, The Who, The Kinks, The Yardbirds, Queen, Status Quo, all appeared and in the ’90s when The Cavern re-opened, a young Manchester group named Oasis appeared at the club.
-Other modern acts who’ve appeared included Arctic Monkeys, Travis, and Embrace.
+The Hollies, The Who, The Kinks, the Yardbirds, Queen, Status Quo, all appeared and in the ’90s when The Cavern re-opened, a young Manchester group named Oasis appeared at the club.
+Other modern acts who’ve appeared included Arctic Monkeys, Travis, Adele and Embrace.

 During the ’70s, The Cavern changed its name to the Revolution Club and hosted a music appreciation club called Eric’s.
 Eric’s greatest influence was on local groups.
 Orchestral Manoeuvres in the Dark, Echo and the Bunnymen, Teardrop Explodes, and Wah!
 Heat all played their first gigs there.
 Big in Japan were an Eric’s success story; band members later had links with the Lightning Seeds, Frankie Goes to Hollywood, Siouxsie and the Banshees, the KLF, and the Cream nightclub.